331F22/Alpine/README.md

 Description:<br>
 &emsp;The developments of Group 5 are done in association, and under the guidance, with Montana State Universities professors, teacher assistants, and online resources provided to the student body.
 The following acknowledges the assistance that these listed items have given for the overall success of Group 5's task.
 <br>
 &emsp;Group 5 has developed an Admin access, and unique, blacklist whitelist page for quick banning usage for the BSF entity.
 The page acts as a clean and unique view for administrators to view all blacklisted individuals, or to blacklist individuals that have recieved many complaints, and or, issues on the grounds of BSF.
 Group 5 feels we have learned more about the world of Javascript, React, and Express.
-The group took multiple tools, as listed above, and were able to use a database to access an archive of volunteers and sort them into proper listings.
+The group took multiple tools, as listed above, and were able to use a database to access an archive of volunteers and modifiy them by their specific listings.
 The feature developed took much time to develop, but is a simple tool that implements extra functionality in a select area for any administrator.
-The Group worked hard to achieve the overall goal of the project and bring it to a working level for future usage.
-Thus concludes the work done by Group 5 of CSCI 331.
+The Group worked hard to achieve the overall goal of the project and bring it to a working level for future usage possibly within the administrative tools of another group.

 ## Works Cited